kunal-ppatil/Autonomous_AI_Trading_Agent/README.md

 An end-to-end Machine Learning project that builds an autonomous stock trading bot.
 Unlike traditional algorithmic traders that use hard-coded rules (e.g., "Buy when RSI < 30"), this agent uses **Deep Reinforcement Learning (PPO)** to learn its own profitable strategies through trial and error.

+### code was written in different files and was run, but at end to get a clean code we have used gpt for help

 ## 🧠 Project Architecture

 * **The Brain (Agent):** Proximal Policy Optimization (PPO) from `stable-baselines3`.